-Texte, die in der Zeitschrift „Studia Translatorica“ veröffentlicht werden, stehen allen Nutzern im Open Access auf Grund der Lizenz CC BY-SA zur Verfügung.
+Texte, die in der Zeitschrift „Studia Translatorica“ veröffentlicht werden, stehen allen Nutzern im Open Access auf Grund der Lizenz CC BY-NC-ND zur Verfügung.

 Heft 9 (2018): Die Botschaft der Bücher – Leben und Werk von Karl Dedecius